How to construct a “ring fence”

 Third, the new entity should covenant not to merge or consolidate with a lower-rated entity.
 The bankruptcy-remote status of the subsidiary must not be undermined by any merger or consolidation with an entity not adequately protected from bankruptcy or by any reorganization, dissolution, liquidation or asset sale.
 The new entity should also covenant not to dissolve.

 Fourth, the new entity should observe various “separateness covenants” in order to avoid being substantively consolidated with its parent.
-It should maintain separate offices from its parent, separate financial records and financial statements, its own corporate books and records, and separate bank accounts.
+It should maintain separate financial records and financial statements, its own corporate books and records, and separate bank accounts.
 There should be no commingling of assets with its parent or any of the parent’s affiliates.
-It should pay its own liabilities and expenses.
-It should have adequate capitalization, given the nature of its business.
+It should pay its own liabilities and expenses from its own funds.
+It should take steps to correct any misunderstanding about its separate legal nature from affiliates.
 Entities may also want to consider implementing restrictions on asset transfers and dividend declarations.

-Fifth, the company should obtain a “non-consolidation opinion” from its counsel.
+Fifth, the company should consider obtaining a “non-consolidation opinion” from its counsel.
 A non-consolidation opinion addresses the likelihood that a court will grant substantive consolidation based on the observance by a parent and its subsidiary of the various “separateness covenants” referenced above.
+As part of providing the opinion, counsel will review the transaction structure and documents to ensure that the project is set up and run in a manner that limits substantive consolidation risk.

-Finally, the new entity should in its charter documents provide for either an independent director or a special class of stock (or “golden share”).
+Finally, the new entity may wish to include in its charter documents either an independent director or a special class of stock (or “golden share”).
 The independent director or the owner of such class of shares should be an independent entity with no tie or relationship to the parent, its affiliates or any lender to the parent or affiliates.
 The charter documents of the subsidiary should require the affirmative vote of the independent director or the holder of the golden share before any voluntary filing into bankruptcy.
 It should also require the independent director or the holder of the golden share consider the interest of the subsidiary’s creditors, in addition to the interests of the shareholding parent, when deciding whether to file.
 This factor is often viewed as critical by the rating agencies in order to insure that a standalone rating for the subsidiary is justified.
-Different entities have taken different approaches to this factor.
-For example, the California utilities have adopted the independent director approach.
-Under the corporate documents of these entities, a unanimous vote of the board of directors is required for certain major corporate actions, including the institution of bankruptcy proceedings, dissolution, liquidation, and the payment of dividends in excess of certain tests.
-Portland General instead established a special class of junior preferred stock that is held by an entity independent of Portland General and its affiliates and that requires the vote of the junior preferred holder before Portland General can voluntarily file for bankruptcy.